microsoft/vscode-docs/docs/remote/containers.md

 Opening a terminal in a container from VS Code is simple.
 Once you've opened a folder in a container, **any terminal window** you open in VS Code (**Terminal > New Terminal**) will automatically run in the container rather than locally.

-You can also use the `code-insiders` command line from this same terminal window to perform a number of operations such as opening a new file or folder in the container.
-Type `code-insiders --help` to learn what options are available from the command line.
+You can also use the `code` command line from this same terminal window to perform a number of operations such as opening a new file or folder in the container.
+Type `code --help` to learn what options are available from the command line.

 ![Using the code CLI](images/containers/code-command-in-terminal.png)